Congress to add flights at Washington National, require new air refund rule in FAA deal

 - Oops!Something went wrong.Please try again later.

 A deal for FAA reauthorization would add flights to Ronald Reagan Washington National Airport, despite opposition from U.S. senators from Virginia and Maryland, who said in a letter on Monday, April 29, 2024, that the move would hurt safety efforts.
-Shown is the terminal and air traffic control tower at Washington National.
-(Photo by Patrick Donovan/Getty Photos)
+Shown is the terminal and air traffic control tower at Washington National (Patrick Donovan/Getty Photos).

 Key members of Congress announced an agreement Monday on a $105 billion bill to reauthorize the Federal Aviation Administration for five years ahead of a May 10 deadline.